espressif/esptool/README.md

 ## Contribute

-If you're interested in contributing to esptool.py, please check the [Contributions Guide](https://docs.espressif.com/projects/esptool/en/latest/contributing.html).
+If you're interested in contributing to esptool.py, please check the [contributions guide](https://docs.espressif.com/projects/esptool/en/latest/contributing.html).

 ## About